pitthexai/KneeJointSpaceWidthProject/README.md

-# # Pitt HexAI Computer Vision Challenge: Automatic Joint Space Width Measurement
+# Automated Measurement of Knee Joint Space Width (JSW) from Radiographs Using Deep Learning

-## Challenge Overview
+## Overview
+Knee osteoarthritis (KOA) is a degenerative joint condition that is often characterized by the narrowing of the knee joint space width (JSW).
+Traditional methods for measuring JSW are manual, time-intensive and are subject to variability.
+Thus, developing accurate and consistent methods for JSW measurement is essential for both diagnosing and monitoring the progression of KOA.

-The objective of this challenge is to develop a deep learning-based pipeline for the automated measurement of knee joint space width (JSW) from knee X-rays.
-Accurate JSW measurement is critical for diagnosing and monitoring knee osteoarthritis (KOA).
-Your solution should utilize computer vision techniques to ensure consistency and reproducibility through the following key steps:
+This project aims to develop a deep learning-based pipeline for the automated measurement of JSW from knee radiographs.
+The proposed pipeline integrates computer vision techniques for knee joint localization, joint space segmentation, and JSW measurement.
+By utlizing state-of-the-art models such as YOLOv11 and U-Net, the project seeks to achieve high accuracy and robustness in JSW prediction, thereby advancing clinical assessment tools for KOA.

+## Objectives
+The primary objectives for this project is to design and evaluate a comprehensive deep learning pipeline for automated JSW measurement.
+The specific objectives include:

-1. Localization of the Knee Joint Area
+1. Localization of the Knee Joint Area:
+   - Train and validate a YOLOv11 model to detect and localize the left and right knee joints in complete radiographs.
+   - Evaluate the localization accuracy using bounding box prediction on unseen test data

 2. Segmentation of the Knee Joint Space
+   - Develop a segmentation model based on U-net to segment the knee joint space
+   - Utilize the YOLOv11-based cropped radiographs/segmentation masks for training
+   - Assess overall segmentatation performance using Intersection over Union (IoU) and Dice score

-3. Measurement of Joint Space Width
+3. Measurement of JSW:

-***Important Note: This challenge must be completed individually.
-Collaboration or seeking assistance from others is not allowed.
-Additionally, the use of generative AI tools (e.g., ChatGPT, Gemini, Ollama, or similar) is strictly prohibited.
-Submissions found to rely on such tools for code generation or methodology will be disqualified.***
+   - Train a predictive model to measure JSW for the medial and lateral compartments
+   - Use both radiographs and segmentation masks and features to the measurement model

+4. Testing on Unseen Data
+   - Test the developed pipeline end-to-end on unseen radiographs to predict the medial and lateral JSW values
+   - Evaluate the robustness and generalizability of the pipeline

 ## Dataset
-The dataset, which can be downloaded [from Google Drive using this link](https://drive.google.com/file/d/1TtAJUFsw3jbhbSdfxvt0FCyTw9PFOmvr/view?usp=sharing), consists of the following components:
-- Training.zip: This file contains the following directories and files
+The dataset for this project consists of annotated knee radiographs and associated metadata, structured as follows:

+Training Dataset:
-  - Images: Contains a set of 643 knee radiographs for training, validation, and testing of YoloV11, segmentation, and JSW models.
+- Images: 643 knee radiographs for training, validation, and testing across the pipeline tasks.
-  - Localization_Annotations: Contains bounding box annotations for the provided images for training, validating, and testing a YOLOv11 localization model
+- Localization Annotations: Bounding box annotations for knee joint localization in PASCAL-VOC format.
-  - Segmentation_Annotations: Includes knee radiographs and corresponding knee bony anatomy segmentation masks for a subset of the provided images for training, validating, and testing a segmentation model.
+- Segmentation Annotations: Binary masks of knee bony anatomy for a subset of images.
-  -	Measurements.csv: Provides ground truth measurements of the knee joint space for both the medial and lateral compartments for the left and right knees (SIDE = 1 is Left, Side=2 is Right)
+- Measurements.csv: Ground truth JSW measurements (medial and lateral compartments) for both left and right knees.
-  -	***Note: You should use this data for training, validation, and testing individual components of your pipeline.
-This will be needed for certain parts of your pipeline!***
-- Test.zip: Contains unannotated and uncropped knee radiographs to evaluate your final pipeline on unseen data.
-The labels are not included with the test data.

-## Challenge Tasks
-### Task 1: Localization of the Knee Joint Area
-- Create a train, validation, and test set that can be utilized by YOLOv11.
-Note: You will need to convert provided annotations to YOLO format.
-- Train and validate a YOLOv11 model using the provided Localization dataset to detect the left and right knee joints. ***Hint: Look into using the Ultralytics library.***
-- Submit bounding box predictions for your test images and include a few sample visualizations of the results.

-### Task 2: Localizing the Segmentation Dataset
+Test Dataset:
+- Images: Unannotated knee radiographs for evaluating the final pipeline.
+- Labels: Ground truth JSW measurements are withheld to assess model performance.

+Data Usage:
+- Localization tasks will use bounding box annotations to train YOLOv11.
-- Convert the knee bony anatomy segmentation masks to binary masks. ***Hint: Use SimpleITK to load the annotations***
+- Segmentation tasks will utilize the cropped radiographs and corresponding segmentation masks to train U-Net.
-- Apply your trained YOLO model to crop the knee joint regions from the radiographs and annotations in the Segmentation dataset.
-- Output cropped images and their corresponding annotation masks.

-### Task 3: Knee Joint Space Segmentation
-- Train and validate s U-Net model using the cropped knee radiographs and annotation masks from Task 2 to segment the knee joint space. ***Hint: Look into using the PyTorch Segmentation Models library***
--	Provide segmentation predictions and evaluation metrics for your test set, including a few sample masks.

-### Task 4: JSW Measurement
-- Train and validate a model to measure the JSW for the medial and lateral compartments using both the cropped knee images and segmentation masks.
-The provided dataset (measurements.csv) provides measurements across the medial and lateral joint.
-(Medial = Measures start with V00JSW and Lateral = Measures start with V00LJSW)
--	Report the JSW measurements for your test set.
--	For reference, you may consult the following paper: https://ieeexplore.ieee.org/abstract/document/10635236.

-### Task 5: Testing on Unseen Data
--	Apply your full pipeline to the radiographs in Test.zip and generate final JSW predictions for the medial and lateral compartments.
--	Submit the final JSW measurements in a CSV file.

-## Submission Requirements
-1. Code: Provide all scripts, along with clear instructions on how to run them.
-2. Write-Up: Include a detailed explanation of the methods and results for each task.
-3. Final Output: Submit a CSV file containing JSW measurements for the unseen test set.

-Please upload and share your code, results, and write-up in a shared OneDrive or Google Drive folder.
-Share the directory with: ngl18@pitt.edu.
+- JSW measurement tasks will leverage the radiographs, segmentation outputs, and measurements.csv for training and validation.

-## Evaluation Criteria
+## Evaluation Metrics:
-Submissions will be evaluated based on:
+The pipeline models will be evaluated using the following metricsL
--	Accuracy of localization, segmentation, and JSW measurement.
--	Robustness of the pipeline on unseen test data.
--	Clarity of the documentation and reproducibility of the code.

-## Due Date
-This challenge is due on Monday, December 30, 2024 by 11:59pm.
+- Localization: mean Average Precision (mAP).
+- Segmentation: IoU and Dice coefficient.
+- JSW measurement: Mean Absolute Error (MAE) and R^2